mmichael0413/foliage/README.md

 *	`base`: Contains files for base styles, according to the [SMACCS][smaccs] concept
 *	`layout`: Files for classes relating to global/major layout
 *	`lib`: Library css files in .scss format
 *	`modules`: Couldn't think of an appropriate name for this, but this folder contains files containing organisms and molecules.
-Atoms should __generally__ be contained within the hiearchy of the organism.
+Atoms should __generally__ be contained within the hierarchy of the organism.
 *	`theme`: Should contain overrides for the above, although - differing from SMACCS - no 'base' theme is placed here; the rest of the folders contain the 'base' style.

 ##### Design Guidelines